 Exploring Alternatives on YouTube has several videos on how to build your own camper van.
 Here is a video detailing the whole build from start to finish.

 Windows and Roof Vents

-Not many people give much thought to roof vents or ventilation in general, and by the time you realise that you need to install a roof fan, its likely too late.
-A constant flow of air will keep moisture from building up and will also prevent mold and other moisture related problems from happening.
+Not many people give much thought to roof vents or ventilation in general, and by the time you realize that you need to install a roof fan, it’s likely too late.
+A constant flow of air will keep moisture from building up and will also prevent mold and other moisture-related problems from happening.
 This guide from VanLifeAdventrue is great at explaining why you need ventilation and how to install the necessary vents.

 YouTube vlogger DualEx has put together a very thorough video on how to install a roof vent.
 It’s only 6 minutes long, and definitely worth having a look at.

 Now that you’ve proved to yourself that installing windows and roof vents is not that frightening, it’s time to tackle the framing part of your build.
 Just like a well-built house, it all starts with great frame.

 Blogs have become one of the go-to places for detailed information on the van life phenomenon.
 The folks over at Alwaystheadventure.com have put together a great guide on framing out your van.

 While most of the time wood is used when framing, there is a lighter and stronger alternative if the budget allows for it.
 That’s right, we are talking about aluminum!
 This detailed walk-through will teach you everything there is to know about framing with this lightweight metal.

 Project Vagrant from YouTube has made a fantastic video on how to completely frame your van including the floor, walls, and ceiling.
 Sometimes, having a video walkthrough makes all the difference as it can help you visualize what it should look like.